E: [email protected]

 Click here to purchase the full 5 Part Series of David Rattray's Day Of The Dead Moon as downloadable mp3 files at a cost of £45.
-Once we have received your order, we will send you a password protected download link.
+Once we have received your order, we will send you a link to download the files as zipped mp3 files.
 This will be emailed to you within 24 hours and you will have 7 days to download the files.
-They are zipped, and depending on your Internet connection, should take less than an hour to download.

 In 1879 the British invaded Zululand.
 The central of the three major invading columns forded the Buffalo River at Rorke's Drift.
 Within days Lord Chelmsford's invasion was in jeopardy.
 Part of his central column had been almost annihilated at Isandlwana in a battle rated as one of the greatest military disasters in British colonial history.
 A few survivors struggled back into Natal across the mighty Buffalo River.
 Lieutenants Melvill and Coghill died in a gallant attempt to save the Queen's colours, earning the first posthumous Victoria Crosses in history.
 A great wing of the Zulu army went on to attack the British garrison at Rorke's Drift, and these warriors were beaten off in a battle that lasted all night.
 More VC.'s were awarded for valour in this battle than in any other battle in history.
 There never was another day like this one…….